AlubuArt/project-plan-generator-website/README.md

 ---

-Built with ❤️ using Next.js, OpenAI, and Model Context Protocol
+Built with ❤️ using Next.js and OpenAI